Botanical Name: Justicia brandegeana (aka Beloperone guttata)

 Height: Up to 3 ft (90 cm) if not pruned back.

 Water: Water thoroughly, allowing the soil to dry out almost completely before watering again.
 Yellow leaves are caused by overwatering.
 Always use a pot with a drainage hole to prevent soggy soil.
-Water less in winter.
+Water less in winter when growth is slow.

-Humidity: Average room humidity (around 40% relative humidity).
-If air is dry, using a room humidifier is the most efficient way to increase moisture.
+Humidity: Average room (around 40% relative humidity).
+If air is dry, using a cool-mist room humidifier is the most efficient way to increase moisture.

-Fertilizer: Feed every 2 weeks year-round with a high-phosphorus liquid fertilizer diluted by half.
+Fertilizer: Feed every 2 weeks spring through fall with an all-purpose water-soluble fertilizer diluted by half.

 Propagation: Take 4 in (10 cm) stem tip cuttings in spring.
 Remove the flower bracts from the stem and insert in moist potting medium.